jlehn/RepData_PeerAssessment1/PA1_template.md

 tmedian <- median(stepsperdate$steps)
 ```

-The mean value is 1.0766189\times 10^{4} and median is 10765 for total number of steps taken per day.
-Do
+The mean value of steps per day is 1.0766189\times 10^{4} and median steps per day is 10765.

-these values differ from the estimates from the first part of the assignment?
+Do these values differ from the estimates from the first part of the assignment?

 Due to data imputation, the means remain same whereas there is slight change in median value.

 ## Are there differences in activity patterns between weekdays and weekends?